creatorIND/mysticbeats/README.md

 # MysticBeats

-Access this app on https://mysticbeats.herokuapp.com
+Access this app on https://mysticbeats.onrender.com

-* Heroku free tier discontinued, so the app is now not accessible, will soon update with the new link.